geovanie-ruiz/inker/README.md

 the Brave Little Tailor Mickey Mouse card.

 ## Slash command
-You can also use /card term notation.
-This notation provides auto-complete and more control over the resultant card.
+You can also use /card command.
+This provides a list of matching cards.

-For example, /card Mickey Mouse will give you Brave Little Tailor and Sorcerer Mickey to choose from.
-Whereas typing in "brave little tailor" or "sorcerer mickey" will summon the respective, specific card.
+For example, /card mickey will give you Brave Little Tailor and Sorcerer Mickey to choose from.

+# Installation

+The output created by inker uses specific emojis in place of generic symbols.
+These need to be installed onto the server using the custom emoji settings.